-- Students may arrive at school, beginning at 7:45 AM. - We do not provide supervision for children before 7:45 AM.
-Parents will need to stay with them if they arrive any earlier. - Students eating breakfast at school may be dropped off at the cafeteria between 7:45 and 7:50 AM. - All other students may be dropped off in front of the elementary school in our yellow "Hug and Go Zone." - Please help us ensure a safe and smooth flow of traffic during this busy time by staying in your vehicle while your child unloads. - For those occasions when you need to come into the school with your student, please park in the parking lot across from the school. - We will have a crosswalk monitor who will assist anyone who is crossing the street. - Students arriving at the front of the building may proceed to the playground.
+- Students may arrive at school, beginning at 7:30 AM. - We do not provide supervision for children before 7:30 AM.
+Parents will need to stay with their child if they arrive before 7:30. - All students must be dropped off in front of the elementary school in our yellow "Hug and Go Zone." - Please help us ensure a safe and smooth flow of traffic during this busy time by staying in your vehicle while your child unloads. - For those occasions when you need to come into the school with your student, please park in the parking lot across from the school. - We will have a crosswalk monitor who will assist anyone who is crossing the street. - Students arriving at the front of the building may proceed to the playground.
 They can ask an adult if they need breakfast. - Students arriving by bus who will be eating breakfast at school will meet at a designated location on the playground and be accompanied through the building by personnel. - All other students will line up at their designated area on the playground when the bell rings and personnel will assist them in entering the building. - Tardy students, arriving after 8:00 am, will need to enter through the front of the building to check in with the office.